ruchisahota/gaia/v1/doc/documentation.md

 #### `targetNamespace (string)`

-The namespace from wich you want to check the quota on.
+The namespace from which you want to check the quota on.

 | Characteristics | Value  |
 | -               | -:     |